Free Room Rental Agreement

 Is a room rental agreement legally binding in Thailand?

 Yes — a signed room rental agreement with consideration (payment of rent) is legally binding.
-Stamp duty applies: 0.1% of total rent for leases up to 1 year, payable to Revenue Department within 15 days.
+Stamp duty applies: 0.1% of total rent for leases up to 1 year, payable to the Revenue Department within 15 days.
 A written agreement is strongly recommended to avoid disputes over deposit, notice periods, and house rules.

-Can apartment unit owners rent out rooms?
+Can condo or apartment owners rent out individual rooms?

 What should a Thailand room rental agreement include?